dansheffler/dtsheffler.com/_teaching/phi100/syllabus.md

-Tardiness, especially if egregious or repeated, may be counted as an absence for the day.
+I keep track of absences by calling roll at the beginning of each class.
+If you do not respond when I call your name (perhaps because you are not there) you will be marked as absent.
+This means that if you walk in late it is your responsibility to check in with me each and every time.
+Lateness, especially if egregious or repeated, may be counted as an absence for the day.

-I keep track of absences by calling roll at the beginning of each class using a stack of index cards.
 You are always welcome to look at your card and I encourage you to do so because it is your responsibility to keep track of how many absences I have recorded.
 This is especially important for students who are in danger of failing the class because of absences.
 I probably will not notice when you have six absences so I am unlikely to notify you when you are in danger of failing.
 Students missing class or an exam due to an excused absence bear the responsibility of informing me about their absence within one week following the period of the absence (except where prior notification is required) and providing appropriate documentation for the absence.
 Excused absences are not taken into account in the above adjustment to the final grade.
 It is entirely the student's responsibility to make up missed work.
 Make up work (including exams) must be submitted within one week of return to class.
 If you miss an exam due to an unexcused absence, you will receive a grade of zero for that exam.
 In general, I do not excuse on-line assignments.

-## E-mail ##
+## E-mail and Internet ##

 You are expected to have an active e-mail account that you check regularly.
-Section related announcements will be made via e-mail as well as on Blackboard.
-(E.g. if I am sick, pointers for home work, change in due dates.)
+Section related announcements will be made via e-mail (e.g. if I am sick, pointers for home work, change in due dates).
 Also, e-mail is the best way for contacting me outside of class.

+You are expected to have access to a stable internet connection as reading quizzes are carried out on Discovery.
+I will not reset quizzes because of internet trouble (doing so is simply too easy to abuse and has been in the past).
+Instead, I will be dropping the lowest two reading quiz scores for everyone.

 ## Respectful Behavior ##